bpstephanie/The_Country_Quiz/README.md

   ![Rubik Mono One](media/rubik-mono-one.png)

-  * 'Rubik' was chosen for the text for its compatability with the heading font.
+  * 'Rubik' was chosen for the text for its compatibility with the heading font.

   ![Rubik](media/rubik.png)

  - ### Colour Scheme
-   The colours chosen were to crerate a fun environment whilst creating contrast for easy viewing.
+   The colours chosen were to create a fun environment whilst creating contrast for easy viewing.
 A bright blue and a light blue was chosen for the background and game background.
 Brown for the username label, question counter and score area.
 Coral and off white for the game buttons and black for the outline.

 ![Colour Palette](media/colour-palette.png)